 What the Bible Says

-Contrasted here are two types of people: those who work hard and those who follow “worthless pursuits” (i.e. – get rich quick schemes, dishonest gain, etc..).
+Contrasted here are two types of people: those who work hard and those who follow “chase fantasies” (i.e. – get rich quick schemes, dishonest gain, etc..).
 One earns their money by diligently working with what God has entrusted to them.
 The other is void of understanding and will do whatever it takes to get things the quick and easy way.
-The latter, in contrast to the former, will end up hungry and become a burden on others because of his worthless pursuits.
-(A very similar verse to this is Proverbs 28:19-20)
+The latter, in contrast to the former, will end up hungry and become a burden on others because of their worthless pursuits.
+A very similar verse to this is found in Proverbs 28:19-20.

 The ESV Study Bible describes this verse perfectly.
 It says, “The person who receives sudden wealth has not worked for it enough to understand its value and has not gained sufficient skill in managing it.
 By contrast, Proverbs prefers diligent, patient, careful labor that will increase wealth over time.”